-We have already seen (Remark \ref{rem_nenad}) that an $H$-measure $\mu$ corresponding to a sequence $(u_n)$ in $L^2(\R^d)$ can describe its loss of strong compactness \cite{Ger, Tar}.
-We would like to introduce a similar notion describing the loss (at least in $L^1_{loc}$) of strong compactness for a sequence weakly converging in $L^p(\R^d)$ (in this section we consider only $p\in\langle1,\infty\rangle$).
-Our extension is motivated by the following lemma and its corollary.
+We have already seen (Remark \ref{rem_nenad}) that an $H$-measure $\mu$ corresponding to a sequence $(u_n)$ in $L^2(\R^d)$ can describe its loss of strong compactness.
+We would like to introduce a similar notion describing the loss (at least in $L^1_{loc}$) of strong compactness for sequences weakly converging in $L^p(\R^d)$.
+Our extension is motivated by the following lemma \cite[Lemma 7]{DHM} and its corollary.

-\begin{lemma}\cite[Lemma 7]{DHM} For $l\in \R^+$ and $u\in \R$ denote
+\begin{lemma} \cite{DHM} For $l\in \R^+$ and $u\in \R$ denote